The O2 Belfast: Shopping mall

-Formerly known as the Odyssey Pavilion, Odyssey Place houses multiple shops, restaurants, cafes, entertainment venues and leisure facilities.
+Formerly known as the Odyssey Pavilion and Odyssey Place, The O2 Belfast houses multiple shops, restaurants, cafes, entertainment venues, and leisure facilities.

-The Odyssey Pavilion opened in 2000, with multiple nightclubs, restaurants and café such as La Tasca, Red Panda and Hard Rock Cafe.
-It also had a massive IMAX screen operated by Sheridan.
-Even though the IMAX screen opened in 2001, it operated until 2007.
-In 2001, the 12-screen Warner Village cinema, the Sheridan IMAX screen, multiple restaurants and W5 all opened.
-Just a few years after the complex opened, the complex began to lose tenants, like the Hard Rock Cafe and the Budda Beach Club.

-The Warner Village Cinemas chain was acquired by SBC International Cinemas in 2003, which folded the chain into Vue's operations by 2004.
-The Belfast cinema wasn't affected, as it still retained its branding up until 2006, when Storm Cinemas took over the cinema.
-On 4 June 2010, the cinema's ownership had reverted to Village Roadshow, and was rebranded as Odyssey Cinemas.
+The Odyssey Pavilion opened in 2000, with restaurants, a 12-screen cinema, and an IMAX cinema.

-In 2010, the pavilion's owner, Sheridan Millennium Ltd, went into administration, and the building was temporarily controlled by KPMG, until energy company SSE acquired it.
-At the same time, Movie House Cinemas acquired the Odyssey Bowl, which closed months ago, and the operator reopened it on 2 December.
-The developer of the venue, Peter Curistan, was declared bankrupt in 2013.
+In 2010, the company that owned the pavilion fell into administration, and the building was temporarily controlled by KPMG, until it was acquired by SSE plc.

+In September 2012, the Odyssey Pavilion was put up for sale by the administrators for £10 million.

+The developer of the venue, Peter Curistan, was declared bankrupt by a court in 2013.

-In 2012, the Odyssey Pavilion was put up for sale for £10m.
-In 2014, cinema group Omniplex Cinemas, launched a bid to take over the lease of the pavilion.
-Omniplex would've rebranded the Odyssey Cinemas area under its own brand, but the Odyssey Trust rejected the bid, which was reported to be too low.
+In 2014, Omniplex Cinemas, launched a bid to take over the lease of the pavilion.
+Omniplex would have rebranded the Odyssey Cinemas area under its own brand, but The Odyssey Trust rejected the bid, which was reported to be underestimated in value.

-Although Matagorda 2 acquired the lease of the Odyssey in 2016, in the same year, the developer of the Pavilion, Peter Curistan, was banned as a company director for six years, which followed the collapse of five companies that ran up losses of more than £12m.
-Some of the companies operated entertainment businesses within the venue, which was formerly controlled by the 60-year-old businessman.
+Matagorda 2 acquired a 150-year lease of the Odyssey Pavilion in 2016.

+In the same year, the developer of the Pavilion, Peter Curistan, was banned as a company director for six years, which followed the collapse of five companies that ran up losses of more than £12 million.
+Some of the companies operated entertainment businesses within the venue, which was formerly controlled by the businessman.

-In 2017, it was announced that the complex would be redeveloped, with major changes happening to the entrance and interior.
-In 2019, it was announced that all of the current tenants inside the complex would close as part of the redevelopment and cinema chain Cineworld announced will be redeveloping and entering the space of the previous Odyssey Cinemas area, Hollywood Bowl Group also announced that they would be opening a Hollywood Bowl in the former Odyssey Bowl.
+In 2017, a refurbishment was announced.
+In 2019, it was announced that all of the tenants inside the complex would close as part of the redevelopment and cinema chain Cineworld announced will be redeveloping and entering the space of the previous Odyssey Cinemas area.
+Hollywood Bowl Group also announced a Hollywood Bowl in the former Odyssey Bowl.

-The complex and tenants mostly closed in January 2020 for the redevelopment, with the cinema and the bowling alley permanently closing in its then-current state on 17 March 2020 and in May 2021, respectively.
+The complex and tenants mostly closed in January 2020 for the redevelopment, with the cinema and the bowling alley permanently closing in March 2020 and in May 2021, respectively.
+The Odyssey Pavillion reopened as Odyssey Place in April 2023.

-The now-called Odyssey Place reopened on 6 April 2023, Cineworld and Hollywood Bowl opened earlier with them opening in December 2021 and April 2022 respectively.
-New entertainment areas include The Lost City Apocalypse Adventure Golf and Funstation.